christear/APAIQ_release/README.md

 #### generate from mapping tools

-The bedGraph file could be generated during the alighment using STAR with the option '--outWigType bedGraph'
+The bedGraph file could be generated during the alighment using STAR with the option '--outWigType bedGraph --outWigNorm RPM'

 #### generate from bam file